Last updated on June 28th, 2023 at 11:42 am

 All the treated effluent is finally connected to the Municipal sullage line as per the availability of such lines.
 All such connections are done by the plumbing work contractor, with prior approval from the municipal authorities.

 Normally this sullage line is of hume pipe, NP2 class, and about 45cm (18″) in diameter.
-Manhole chambers @ 30m interval are provided.
+Manhole chambers @ 30m intervals are provided.

 This sullage line ends either in river water or into the corporation sewage treatment plant, depending upon the contents and nature of the effluent.